“So, where does NLP fit in business, or in Leadership?”

 - increasing performance through Coaching

-Feedback – so many of my corporate coaching clients talk of a lack of effective feedback to help them improve and develop.
-A key area od leadership is the ability to give effective, motivating and growth-oriented feedback.
+So many of my corporate coaching clients talk of a lack of effective feedback to help them improve and develop.
+A key area of leadership is the ability to give effective, motivating and growth-oriented feedback.
 NLP, by its very nature, is about personal learning and growth and offers a number of outstanding feedback models that can be used in just about every circumstance.

 So, as you can see, there is great potential for success as a Leader using NLP.
 The question that often springs from this is, “OK, so how do I learn NLP?” in answer to that, I would refer you, the reader, to my previous article on how to find the right NLP Trainer for you.
 My advice, if you are looking to use your NLP in a business setting is to find an NLP Trainer who specialises in teaching NLP for use in business and who has a business background.

-If you would like advice, information or just answers to some questions, please feel free to subscribe to my newsletter and to contact me.
+If you would like advice, information or just answers to some questions, please feel free to subscribe to my newsletter and to contact us.